 - Yellowknife Watershed Development Area Regulations

-The GNWT has been delegated a number of responsibilities and decision-making authorities held by a federal Minister under the Mackenzie Valley Resource Management Act, including the authority to approve Type A water licences, the designation of inspectors, the holding of security and powers, duties and functions related to environmental assessment.
+Certain territorial ministers have been delegated a number of responsibilities and decision-making authorities held by a federal Minister under the Mackenzie Valley Resource Management Act, including the authority to approve Type A water licences, the designation of inspectors, the holding of security, duties and functions related to environmental assessment.

-For the Department of Lands delegated authorities also include:
+For the Minister of Lands, legislated and delegated authorities also include: